Disclaimer: Affiliate links help us produce good content. Learn more.

-If you want Sticky Password on your mobile devices, download the app onto your device.
-The apps will be in the app store for your respective device.
+If you want Sticky Password on your mobile devices, just download the appropriate app.
 You can sync your account over the cloud or over local wifi.
 Cloud sync is a little easier, but local wifi is more secure.

 The security features of Sticky Password

-This password manager uses AES-256 encryption, which is the standard.
-The encryption is one of the strongest available.
-The Master Password is not saved on a server and is never transmuted over wifi.
-Essentially, this means you have control over how secure your account is.
+This password manager uses military-grade AES-256 encryption, which is the gold standard in the online security industry.
+The Master Password is not saved on a server and is never transmitted over wifi.
+Essentially, this means you have full control over how secure your account is.

-If you use a unique and strong master password and keep it safe, it will be almost impossible for your encrypted vault to be compromised.
-Because you can sync on local wifi, the data is much more secure when devices are being synced.
+If you use a unique and strong Master Password and keep it safe, it will be almost impossible for your encrypted vault to be compromised.
+Because you can sync on local wifi, the data is much more secure when devices are being synchronized.

 Sticky Password vs LastPass